Like any other home appliance, the better you take care of it, the more efficiently your water heater will perform. Routine maintenance is a start!

 Over time, limescale deposits build up in all water heaters.
 In standard tank models, failing to descale can pose a risk of explosion.
 Tankless water heaters won’t explode, but if you don’t flush out the sediment, you may force the unit’s heat exchanger to work harder than necessary.

-Keeping sediment flushed out not only helps the water heater work more efficiently, but it can also prevent other problems.
+Keeping sediment flushed out not only helps the water heater work more efficiently but can also prevent other problems.

 Before we dive further into descaling, we need to talk about isolation valves.
 Think of an isolation valve like the shut-off valve on a standard tank water heater.
 It allows you to turn off the water or gas supply to the unit.

 Your water heater may or may not have an isolation valve.
 If it doesn’t, consider asking your plumber to install one.
-Lack of an isolation valve can create a safety hazard when you perform maintenance.
+The lack of an isolation valve can create a safety hazard when you perform maintenance.